 In fact, all you need to be published by Tramp Press is 1) be an exceptional writer!
 And 2) follow the submission guidelines.
 Then email us at email@example.com (please don’t send to any other address as we can’t guarantee it’ll be logged and read).

 We have an open submissions policy, which means you can submit whenever you like – you don’t have to email us first to ask, just fire away as per the instructions below.
 You don’t have to be Irish – in fact you don’t have to be anything at all, except great at writing.

 Now for the bad news: unfortunately it’s very likely that we won’t publish your work.
 Like most presses, we turn down the vast majority of submissions sent to us by writers and agents, and with just a couple of new books a year, we are ridiculously picky.

 We try to be as upfront as possible in who we are and our publishing viewpoint: with that in mind if you address us as ‘Dear Sirs’, or list only male influences, we will decline to consider your work.
 For more information on sexism in publishing, please refer to Anne Enright’s article in the London Review of Books.

 If however you read women and don’t assume that the only people qualified to read your work are men (you’d be amazed at how often we get this), we promise to acknowledge receipt of your manuscript, and to get back to you on your work as soon as possible.
-In over 90% of cases we’ll get back to you within a month, and we recommend that you send out your work not just to us, but to a lot of other publishers and agents too.
+In about 90% of cases we’ll get back to you within a month; from the period of August 2018 to March 2019, we’ll take a little longer.

 Thanks and we look forward to reading your work!